krz8/petulant/README.md

 I'd welcome the help, if you know how either of those work.

 ### Future Work

 Certainly, there are yet more styles out there that are in wide use (or, were in wide use in the past).
 I'm not against these.
 I'm listing them here to be up front about what Petulant does and doesn't do at present.
-(Most of these are easy for a caller to implement in the meantime, with the exception of **3** below).
+(Most of these would be easy for a client of Petulant to implement on their own in the meantime, with the exception of **3** below).

 1. Korn shell automatic numeric parsing
 2. Korn shell option subargument support